 All parents should understand that domestic abuse is not limited merely to physical violence.
 A parent can cause serious psychological damage to their child through emotional abuse.
-Under Illinois law, evidence of emotional abuse of a child will be considered by a family law court in a child custody or child visitation case.
+Under Illinois law, evidence of emotional abuse of a child will be considered by a family law court in child custody or child visitation cases.

 One of the things that makes emotional abuse cases so challenging is that it can be difficult to identify mental health trauma.
 In this article, our Illinois child custody attorneys explain what constitutes emotional abuse by a parent.
 In addition, we discuss what you should do if you believe that your former partner is emotionally abusing your child.

 Examples of Emotional Abuse of a Child